SonarSonic/DrawingBotV3/docs/source/pfms.rst

     ``Values: Number (Safe Range: 0.1 -> 2.0)``

-    The smallest nib size to test
+    The smallest nib size to test.

  Nib Size Max

     ``Values: Number (Safe Range: 0.1 -> 2.0)``

-    The largest nib size to test, if you're pen is larger than 2.0, enter the value manually in the text field.
+    The largest nib size to test.
+If your pen is larger than 2.0, enter the value manually in the text field.

  Test Count